CV

 Review of David Wrobel, Promised Lands: Promotion, Memory, and the Creation of the American West, (Lawrence: University Press of Kansas, 2003), Western American Literature, 39, no. 3 (Fall 2004).

-Review of David Wrobel and Patrick Long, ed., Seeing and Being Seen: Tourism in the American West, (Lawrence: University of Kansas Press, 2001), New Mexico Historical Review, 78, no. 3 (July 2003): 339-340.
+Review of David Wrobel and Patrick Long, ed., Seeing and Being Seen: Tourism in the American West, (Lawrence: University of Kansas Press, 2001), New Mexico Historical Review,

 Review of William A. McClung, Landscapes of Desire: Anglo Mythologies of Los Angeles, (Berkeley: University of California Press, 2000), New Mexico Historical Review, 77, no. 4 (Fall 2002), 472-473.